neonichu/PuncoverPlugin/README.md

 ## Current applications

 - Show code coverage information, generated with [slather][5].
-If you already have it up, slather can generate a suitable *.gutter.json* by simply running:
+If you already have set it up, slather can generate a suitable *.gutter.json* by simply running:

         $ slather coverage -g path/to/project.xcodeproj